 This is a general overview, and there are many other types of claims that can be associated with defective products (e.g., breach of a variety of warranties).
 However, also generally speaking, a consumer must show that the product was not altered or modified in any way after production (and before injury), and that the defect in question was the cause of injury or death.

-Many auto accident attorneys do not take product liability cases for a few reasons.
-First, based on my experience, they nearly always wind-up with the need of a lawsuit being filed, expensive experts, and sometimes two years or more of litigation.1 Therefore, they are very expensive and time consuming cases.
+Many attorneys do not take product liability cases for a few reasons.
+First, based on my experience, they nearly always wind-up with the need of a lawsuit being filed, expensive experts, and sometimes two years or more of litigation.
+Therefore, they are very expensive and time-consuming cases.
 Additionally, many times they result in several defendants being sued, which can result in an all out war of attrition, thus pitting the resources of a single law firm against wealthy manufacturing companies and their insurers!

-Here at Scott M. McPherson, P.A., please be assured that I have handled numerous defective product cases.
+Our product liability lawyer in New Port Richey has handled numerous defective product cases.
 Several of these cases have required depositions and testimony from all corners of the United States.
-If I agree to take your defective product case, I commit to aggressively battling these large companies on your behalf!
+If we agree to take your defective product case, our attorneys will commit to aggressively battling these large companies on your behalf!

-If you or a loved one has been harmed by a defective product, you should call me for a FREE CONSULTATION so that I can discuss the specific facts involved in bringing the claim.
-Feel free to call me at 727-286-2305, email me at email@example.com, or simply fill out the form below.
-Thank you.
+If you or a loved one has been harmed by a defective product, you should call our New Port Richey personal injury attorneys for a FREE CONSULTATION so that we can discuss the specific facts involved in bringing the claim.
+Feel free to call us at 727-286-2305.